 Friday: Work Day

 A quick note about my Client Meeting Day… Long ago, in a business galaxy far way, lol, I would hold client meetings whenever it was convenient for the client which could be any day, any time of the week.
-That was all well and good for the client (on the surface, at least), but it wreaked havoc on my concentration and ability to settle in and get work done.
+That was all well and good for the client (on the surface, at least), but it wreaked havoc on my concentration and ability to settle back into the work and get things done.
 My work and service suffered as a result.
+(Numerous studies since have shown how much interruptions negatively impact our concentration and productivity.)

 Establishing a standard by setting a regular routine for meeting clients on the phone one day of the week (same day/time each week per client) is what saved my sanity and ultimately my business and the level and quality of work I provide to clients.
 It is perhaps the single-most important policy that I instituted in my practice that is responsible for allowing me to triple or quadruple my productivity.